Dr. Mark is a veterinarian and for over 40 years has been dealing with dogs that shed a lot.

 These dogs only shed excessively once a year, but it is excessive!
 When it is time to blow their coat they lose massive chunks of the undercoat, enough for any homesteader to make a good dog-wool sweater.
 Of course if you do manage to spin and weave a sweater out of this wool it will smell like a wet dog.
 At least your Huskies will love it.

-A diet with supplementalwill help some.
+A diet with supplemental fatty acids will help some.
 (This is one of the methods I used on my own dogs.)
 Be sure to watch the video with your dogs present.
-Even with my cheap speakers my dog gets really excited listening to these dogs sing. fatty acids
+Even with my cheap speakers my dog gets really excited listening to these dogs sing.

 This gorgeous breed is the champion of excessive shedding.
 The other breeds who are known as “fur-balls” usually keep their coats year-round but not the Chow chow!
 The chow graces his living quarters with a luxurious coating of fine imported Asian dog hair.